ulfschneider/ulf.website/content/posts/2022-02-27-fairlight-strael-build-notes.md

 Because I want to stay with one manufacturer, stem and seat post will come from Ritchey.
 I complete the setup with the @Ritchey WCS C220 84D Stem, 80 mm length{}^[At first I planned to use a Ritchey Toyon Stem, but the form of the WCS 84D stem fits the bike better and it weighs a little less.], which weighs 121 g, and a @Ritchey Flexlogic Carbon Link Seatpost, 15 mm setback, 350 mm length{}, at a weight of 185 g.
 The seat post will get a @Ritchey Di2 Battery Mount ==2022=={}.

-**Note: Feb 10, 2024** My current stem and handlebar setup is different from what is described here.
+**Note on Feb 10, 2024:** My current stem and handlebar setup is different from what is described here.
 I ride now the 90 mm Toyon stem (and suprisingly I like the looks) with a Zipp Service Course SL 70, still with Pro Race Comfort Bartabe.
 The decision is documented under [<cite> Why I switched from Ritchey WCS Streem to Zipp Service Course SL 70</cite>](/2024-01-05-swapping-handlebars/).

 ## The bell